Thomas Allen (Wisconsin politician): After the war

-Allen was the Republican Party candidate for Secretary of State in the 1865 election, running alongside Republican gubernatorial candidate and fellow Gettysburg veteran, Lucius Fairchild.
+Allen was the Republican Party candidate for Secretary of State in the 1865 election, running alongside Republican gubernatorial candidate and fellow Iron Brigade veteran, Lucius Fairchild.
 Both Republicans won their elections and were subsequently re-elected in 1867.
 Allen served as the state's ninth Secretary of State, from January 1866 through January 1870.

 After leaving office, he moved to Oshkosh, Wisconsin, and became the publisher of the Oshkosh Northwestern newspaper.
 He ran the Northwestern until 1884.
 He then published a German language paper, the Wisconsin Telegraph until 1902.

 Allen died of heart failure at his home in Oshkosh on December 12, 1905.
 He was buried at Riverside Cemetery in Oshkosh.